-- In a context where not all synthesized attributes are needed, the rule using the dictionary may not be scheduled, and the dictionary not needed, resulting in ambiguous overloading. - It requires a language-specific extension, while there might be solutions more native to attribute grammars.
+- In a context where not all synthesized attributes are needed, the rule using the dictionary may not be scheduled, and the dictionary not needed, resulting in ambiguous overloading. - It requires a language-specific extension; is a solution possible that is more native to attribute grammars?